-Unsicher Vermeidende Bindung - Folgen unsicherer Bindung im Erwachsenenalter
+Unsicher vermeidende Bindung, unsicher ambivalente Bindung - Folgen im Erwachsenenalter

 We all carry the traces of our past around with us - especially when it comes to relationships.
 Perhaps you have already noticed that your relationships have often not been long -lasted in the past.
 Perhaps you have the feeling that you cannot maintain a fixed bond, no matter how much you try.
 Or maybe you have experienced recurring uncertainty that hangs like a shadow over your interpersonal connections.